Teach Me

 • Corneal ulcers that could lead to scarring

 If your eyes look bloodshot, that’s a sign that you may have poor contact lens habits.
 Your eyes become bloodshot when your blood vessels are trying to feed more oxygen to them.
 If this happens, you may also notice irritation or eye pain.
-If you have bloodshot eyes, wear your glasses and get in touch with your eye doctor for care—some eye infections can get worse quickly.
+If you have bloodshot eyes, wear your glasses and get in touch with your eye doctor for care—some eye infections can get worse quickly and lead to vision loss.

 What can you do to keep your eyes healthy when you wear contact lenses?